GECKO is housed within the Children's Hospital of Eastern Ontario (CHEO) in Ottawa.

 First-degree relatives of anyone with a TAA need ongoing imaging surveillance, which typically consists of an echocardiogram (provided the region at-risk can be visualized by echocardiogram), which, if normal, should be repeated every 5 years until at least 65 years of age.

-Fluoroquinolones should be avoided as much as possible in anyone with aortic aneurysms or at risk for aortic aneurysm (thoracic or not, hereditary or not), because of the associated increased risk of aortic dissection.
+Fluoroquinolones should be avoided as much as possible in anyone with aortic aneurysms or at risk for aortic aneurysm (thoracic or not, heritable or not), because of the associated increased risk of aortic dissection.

 Authors: J Richer MD FCCMG FRCPC, S Morrison MS CGC, JE Allanson MD FRCPC, S Walji MD CCFP MPH, JC Carroll MD CCFP